Untitled Horror Movie: Plot

 After actor Declan learns about the cancellation of the hit TV show Belle where he stars, he discloses the news to his fellow castmates: aspiring writer Kip, shallow diva Kelly, the level-headed and confident Alex, the very ditzy Chrissy and fun-loving Max.
 Kip wants to use the opportunity and reveals to his friends about a horror movie he has been working on.
 The idea of being in charge of their own movie excites them and although Kelly is initially hesitant, she later agrees on the condition that she gets to star.

 The group starts working on the movie, juggling between improving Kip's terrible script and coping with Kelly's dissatisfaction.
 Chrissy's pendulum gives them an idea to shoot a séance and Chrissy agrees to use the pendulum during filming though she is against the idea.

 Max sends some of their scenes to his manager and claims that the movie will be highly sought after, motivating them to carry on with the film.
 Chrissy then starts to recite the séance.
 In the night as they film the séance the group all feel strange things happen, such as Declan hearing thunder from his house even though it was a clear night, Kelly feeling a gust of wind blowing on her face and a shadow appearing behind Chrissy, which she claims she had no idea of.
-The group later notice the same shadow in Alex's footage as well.
+The group later noticed the same shadow in Alex's footage as well.